frictionlessdata/frictionless-py/docs/guides/extension/scheme-guide.md

 title: Scheme Guide
 ---

-In Frictionless Framework a scheme is a set of cocnepts associated with a data source protocol:
+In Frictionless Framework a scheme is a set of concepts associated with a data source protocol:
 - Loader
 - Control